-Our Senior School has come a long way since its first year in 2007.
-Our Sixth Form has become a real strength of the school, and we are proud that our graduating Year 13 cohorts go on to achieve fantastic public examination results as mature, globally-minded individuals with an appreciation of other cultures, ideas and beliefs.
-After their time with us, many of our students go on to attend some of the leading universities in the world.
+Kellett Sixth Form students achieve fantastic public examination results as mature, globally-minded individuals with an appreciation of other cultures, ideas and beliefs.
+After their time with us, many students go on to attend leading universities around the world.

 Kellett’s Sixth Form experience has been carefully planned to ensure that we achieve our aim of creating a love of learning and confidence for life.
 We prioritise student wellbeing and offer the highest levels of personalised care with time built into the timetable to allow for individual sessions with tutors, teachers and guidance counsellors.
 At Kellett the Sixth Form is designed to support an individual’s personal development, enabling them to make a real difference in whatever field they choose and whatever path they take.